brandonbate/Deployment-Tutorial/README.md

 ```
 sudo ln -s /etc/nginx/sites-available/your_name.bearcornfield.com your_name.bearcornfield.com
 ```
-We can test of the above configuration step worked by having nginx reload its configuration files:
+We can test the above configuration step worked by having nginx reload its configuration files:
 ```
 sudo systemctl reload nginx